rgilks/writeo/docs/ARCHITECTURE.md

 - **Opt-in (`storeResults: true`):**
   - Processes submission
   - Returns results immediately in response body
-  - Stores results in browser localStorage (as always)
+  - Stores results in browser localStorage and sessionStorage immediately (critical for draft tracking)
-  - Also stores on server (R2/KV) for 90 days
+  - Also stores on server (R2/KV) for 90 days (may have slight delay)
+  - **Important**: Results are available immediately from localStorage even if server storage isn't ready yet

 **GET `/text/submissions/{id}`:**